Create a Website Account - Manage notification subscriptions, save form progress and more.

 The Orange County Fire Authority.

-No, sorry.
+The City of Los Alamitos does not serve Rossmoor.
 You need to visit the Orange County Building Department at 300 N Flower in Santa Ana.
 Their phone number is 714-667-8888.

 Most major projects will require a permit of some kind.
 This is necessary to ensure that all buildings meet minimum standards which will protect its occupants and neighbors on a daily basis, as well as during emergencies and other disasters.
 However, some minor alterations are allowed without obtaining permits (California Building Code 105.2).
 The most common exceptions are: